 31 Mar Biodiversity business talks

 Biodiversity is crucial in urban development, it is a core component in sustainable planning, for the better of our cities and the environment in general.
 Industrial and commercial premises hold an enormous potential in terms of climate change mitigation and the promotion of environmental quality.
-In April, partners of EU LIFE BooGI-BOP project organize along with the Province of Vorarlberg an online-series of three talks to promote dialogue between eco-boosting proponents and biodiversity committed planners and clients.
+In April, partners of EU LIFE BooGI-BOP project organize along with the Province of Vorarlberg an online-series of three talks to promote dialogue between eco-boosting proponents and planners and clients committed to biodiversity.

 The purpose of this series of online dialogues is to show examples of pioneering biodiversity-oriented in business premises that, despite the difficulties encountered in their development, have solved them with ingenuity and bravely mastered.